putuwistika/API_Team3_Digistar/README.md

 ## Overview

-This API allows you to retrieve product data from a PostgreSQL database.
+This API allows you to retrieve product data from a PostgreSQL database and Machine Learning Model with Python.
 It supports three main endpoints:
 1. Retrieve all product data.
 2. Retrieve product data with pagination using GET method.
 3. Retrieve product data with pagination using POST method.